 Pear and Ginger Cake

-A simple loaf cake that can be ready quickly is a great winter afternoon snack.
-Crystallized ginger creates a special flavor that can be paired with other mix-ins, such as nuts, too.
+A simple, quick loaf that is great for a winter afternoon snack.
+Crystallized ginger creates special flavor to be paired with other mix-ins, too.

 IMG_3047